-I first came to Medellin eight years ago in the midst of a one-year journey through Latin America.
-Weary from the constant travel, I ended up staying in Medellin for a whole month.
+Medellin is easily my favorite city in Colombia.
+I first visited during a one-year journey through Latin America: weary from the constant travel, I ended up staying in Medellin for a whole month.
 During this time I stayed in different hostels around the city.

-I recently revisited Medellin to explore it again and to see what’s changed.
-What follows are my up-to-date recommendations for the best hostels in Medellin and the best areas to stay in.
+I recently re-visited Medellin, taking the chance to stay in different neighborhoods this time.
+The following are my up-to-date tips for the best hostels in Medellin and the best areas to stay in.

 Best hostels in El Poblado